 Volunteers act as ambassadors in their communities too – for both the support available and by improving awareness and understanding of the issues a service may be dealing with, whether it’s missing incidents or crime and the impact on victims.

 Finally, there is the incalculable economic benefit too: ongoing, long-term support for young people and vulnerable service users can avoid the need for further referrals to professional support too.
-In this recent feedback from a service user supported by a volunteer at the Hampshire Substance Misuse Service:

 “She helped me understand the effect my drug use was having on my family.
 She helped my mum understand and helped our family get support from other agencies.”